What Are Yellow Jackets?

 Yellow jackets happen to be one of the most aggressive wasps, which means when living in our yards, they are dangerous.
 Building nests in less than opportune areas, yellow jackets make it difficult for homeowners to enjoy their outdoor space.

 After coming too close to a yellow jacket nest, it is not uncommon for these pests to attack and deliver multiple, painful stings.
-The venom yellow jackets inject in people and our pets is strong enough to trigger allergic reactions.
+The venom yellow jackets inject in people and our pets are strong enough to trigger allergic reactions.
 In those severely allergic, a yellow jacket sting can be life-threatening.

 Why do I have a yellow jacket problem?